peterlamar/engineering-leader/README.md

 3. Push yourself to achieve externally validated industry benkmarks.
 For example, the deployment frequency and service uptime benchmarked in the [annual devops report](https://puppet.com/resources/whitepaper/state-of-devops-report) is a good target that is generally well accepted.

+## Technical Debt

+Technical debt is a killer of productivity and often difficult to describe to key decision makers.
+It eludes simple bar charts and other measurements but clearly impacts productivity.

+Technical investment work can be framed as improvements, fixes and Upgrade/Updates to Security, Performance and Stability.
+When possible, develop a strategy for iterating and measuring your way to improvement.

 ## Eng Light Reading

 Really good engineer resources on creating and maintaining excellent code